Personal Injury · Premises Liability

 What Premises Liability Means in Pennsylvania

-Pennsylvania premises liability law imposes different duties on property owners depending on the legal status of the person who was injured.
-An invitee is someone on the property for a business purpose or at the owner’s express or implied invitation and is owed the highest duty of care.
+Pennsylvania premises liability law imposes different duties on property owners depending on the legal status of the injured person.
+An invitee, such as a customer or tenant, is owed the highest duty of care.
 The property owner must inspect for dangerous conditions, correct known hazards, and warn of dangers that are not readily apparent.
 A licensee is someone present with permission but not for a business purpose and is owed a duty to warn of known dangers.
 A trespasser is generally owed only the duty not to willfully harm them, with limited exceptions for children under the attractive nuisance doctrine.
+The distinction matters because it defines what must be proven to establish liability.

 Common Premises Liability Claims, Including Slip and Fall Accidents